 The capability approach is a theoretical framework that studies all aspects of human flourishing.
 It holds forth two claims, as explained by the Stanford Encyclopedia of Philosophy: that the freedom to achieve well-being is of primary moral importance and that the freedom to achieve well-being should be understood in terms of people’s real opportunities to do that which they value.
 The approach, largely developed by Amartya Sen, is used to help evaluate the development of countries, as with the United Nation’s Human Development Index.
 Despite the popularity of the capability approach, some limitations remain.
-In a recent HCEO working paper, Co-director James Heckman and CEHD Research Professional Chase Corbin review the capability approach and compare it with the skill-based human capital approach.
+In a recent HCEO working paper, Co-director James Heckman and former CEHD Research Professional Chase Corbin review the capability approach and compare it with the skill-based human capital approach.

 As the authors note in “Capabilities and Skills,” the capability approach goes beyond standard economic approaches of policy evaluation to offer a more comprehensive look.
 The approach looks not only at a person’s internal capabilities, but also at their external capabilities, that is whether social and political institutions “inhibit or promote” the expression of skills.
 Yet the theory-heavy approach lacks the sort of empiricism favored by economists.